-ExpanDrive is a special type Sharepoint client that lets you perform a secure drive mapping directly to Microsoft.
-It integrates directly with your operating system securely by connecting to the Sharepoint Graph API.
+ExpanDrive is a Sharepoint client that lets users securely map a drive to their Microsoft 365 account.
+It integrates directly with your operating system, providing filesystem-level access to all remote files.
 This means you can browse, upload or edit Sharepoint directly from within Finder, Explorer, or any application on your machine.
-Sharepoint shows up just like a shared drive.
+Simply put – Sharepoint shows up just like a shared drive.
+ExpanDrive runs on Mac, Windows and Linux – including Ubuntu, Linux Mint, Centos, Redhat, and more.

 Microsoft provides a Sharepoint sync client for the Mac as well as for Windows.
 Native access to your files in the cloud is critical for any serious workflow.
 However, if you don’t want to eat up tons of disk space and bandwidth syncing files you rarely use it makes sense to map Sharepoint as a network drive.